Introduction to Cilium¶

 By leveraging Linux BPF, Cilium retains the ability to transparently insert security visibility + enforcement, but does so in a way that is based on service / pod / container identity (in contrast to IP address identification in traditional systems) and can filter on application-layer (e.g. HTTP).
 As a result, Cilium not only makes it simple to apply security policies in a highly dynamic environment by decoupling security from addressing, but can also provide stronger security isolation by operating at the HTTP-layer in addition to providing traditional Layer 3 and Layer 4 segmentation.

 The use of BPF enables Cilium to achieve all of this in a way that is highly scalable even for large-scale environments.

-The remainder of this documentation is divided into four sections:
+The remainder of this documentation is divided into the following sections:

-- Architecture Guide : Describes the components of the Cilium architecture, and the different models for deploying Cilium.
+- Concepts : Describes the components of the Cilium architecture, and the different models for deploying Cilium.
 Provides the high-level understanding required to run a full Cilium deployment and understand its behavior.

-- Administrator Guide : Details instructions for installing, configuring, and troubleshooting Cilium in different deployment modes.
+- Installation Guide : Details instructions for installing, configuring, and troubleshooting Cilium in different deployment modes.

 - Developer / Contributor Guide : Gives background to those looking to develop and contribute modifications to the Cilium code or documentation.

 We use Github issues to maintain a list of Cilium Frequently Asked Questions (FAQ).
 Check there to see if your question(s) is already addressed.

 The best way to get help if you get stuck is to contact us on the Cilium Slack channel.

 If you are confident that you have found a bug, or if you have a feature request, please go ahead and create an issue on our bug tracker.